-So it should go without saying that Alaska, with all its natural grandeur, is an extremely popular cycling locale.
+So, it should go without saying that Alaska, with all its natural grandeur, is an extremely popular cycling locale.
 No matter what your skill level, there are plenty of options for all bike tour enthusiasts looking to visit the state.
 Whether you land in Anchorage, or even approaching from Canada, there are lots of options.

 Here are a few of the most impressive – and accessible – Alaska bike routes.
 Be sure to research companies that host tours to match these route suggestions to what’s available.

 1. The Golden Circle

 Lots of Alaska tour guide companies work the Golden Circle.
 Even if you’re not cycling, there are loads of tourists in RVs and charter buses who are there to sample the scenery.

 But if you’re on a bike, you’ll get to know the area a whole lot better than others do – especially if you’re camping between rides!

 Located in the Alaska Panhandle, the Golden Circle gets its name from the gold rush stampeders of the late 19th century.
 Today, it’s one of Alaska’s most scenic environments and contains some of the world’s largest protected wilderness areas.
 To say the scenery is breathtaking would be an understatement.

 Ok, the “big city loop” is just a name I made up for this route.

 That said, a planned circuit that cuts a circle through the state’s southern coast as well as its interior offers a very comprehensive Alaska experience and is not to be missed.
 Many such routes will include brief stops in two of Alaska’s larger cities, Fairbanks and Anchorage.